 In both instances, the problem does not necessarily lie on the individual project managers themselves.
 Rather, what is needed is the ability to have full control over existing projects and investments.

-> Your leadership should be able to rank projects in terms of their impact to your organization’s growth, positioning, and profitability.
-This will give you sufficient information when deciding which projects to pursue, prioritize, or shut down.
+Your leadership should be able to rank projects in terms of their impact to your organisation’s growth, positioning, and profitability.
+This will give you sufficient information when deciding which projects to pursue, prioritise, or shut down.
 These are the benefits you’ll gain from our services:

-> - A vivid presentation of the big picture.
+- A vivid presentation of the big picture.
 Only when you can step back from all the detail and see the interplay of investments and resources will you be able to make wise decisions regarding how and where to position them.

 - The ability to distinguish between projects with the highest potentials and those that are outdated.

 - Access to expertise that will help you distribute your present IT infrastructure, human resources, financial resources, and facilities across running projects to obtain the biggest benefits for all stakeholders.